 - Is restless, moody, depressed, or irritable when attempting to cut down or stop internet use.

 - Has jeopardized or risked the loss of a significant relationship, job, or educational or career opportunity because of the internet.

-- Has lied to family members, therapist, or others to conceal the extent of involvement with the internet.
+- Has lied to family members, therapists, or others to conceal the extent of involvement with the internet.

 An internet addiction can have many harmful effects on a person, both physically and emotionally.
 Body aches, Carpal Tunnel Syndrome, insomnia, vision problems, and weight gain/loss are just some of the physical problems one may suffer as a result of an internet addiction.
-It can also lead to depression, dishonesty, anxiety, isolation, aggression, and mood swings.
+Emotional effects may include depression, dishonesty, anxiety, social isolation, aggression, and mood swings.

-A 2016 research study found that those who were determined to have an internet addiction (using Dr. Young’s Internet Addiction Test) had significantly more trouble dealing with their day-to-day activities.
-This included life at home, work/school-related duties, and their ability to socialize in the real-world.
+A 2016 research study found that those who were deemed as having an internet addiction (using Dr. Young’s Internet Addiction Test) had significantly more trouble dealing with their day-to-day activities.
+This included life at home, work/school-related duties, and their ability to socialize in the real world.
 Individuals with these types of addictions also exhibited significantly higher amounts of depression and anxiety symptoms.

-There is debate over whether a computer, mobile, cell phone, or online addiction is the cause or consequence of such mental health issues.
-ADHD symptoms, such as difficulty planning ahead, poor time management, and higher-than-average levels of attentional impulsivity are also common among those with an internet addiction.
-Additionally, those with an addiction are likely to have a co-occurring disorder that requires special care and treatment.
+There is debate over whether a computer, cell phone, or online addiction is the cause or consequence of such mental health issues.
+ADHD symptoms, such as difficulty planning ahead, poor time management, and higher-than-average levels of attentional impulsivity, are also common among those with an internet addiction.
+Additionally, those with an addiction are more likely to have a co-occurring disorder that requires special care and treatment.